 The term ‘on-costs’ has suffered from a lack of clear and consistent definition in the industry.
-Depending, for instance, on the client’s view of the project and their accounting practices, on-costs can range from the bare minimum of design fees to the full range of the client’s costs associated with a particular project.
+For example, depending on the client’s view and their accounting practices, on-costs can range from the bare minimum of design fees to the full range of the client’s costs associated with a particular project.

-This isurv section does not attempt to specify what should or should not be included in on-costs.
-Instead, it aims to identify the range of costs that might be included in a checklist of costs included in a stated on-cost for a particular project.
-Actual practice will continue to vary from client to client, but a defined checklist will help to clarify what is and is not included in a stated on-cost.
+This section does not attempt to specify what should or should not be included in on-costs.
+Instead, it aims to identify the range of costs that might be included in a stated on-cost for a particular project.
+Actual practice will vary from client to client, but a defined checklist will help to clarify what is and is not included in a stated on-cost.

 - a list of additional costs that might be included in on-costs and

 - an indication of costs that relate to the client's use of the asset.